Magic Leap

-Magic Leap, Inc. is an American technology company that released a head-mounted augmented reality display, called Magic Leap One, which superimposes 3D computer-generated imagery over real world objects.
+Magic Leap, Inc. is an American technology company that makes augmented reality headsets and software.
+Its first product was a head-mounted augmented reality display, called Magic Leap One, which superimposes 3D computer-generated imagery over real world objects.
 It is attempting to construct a light-field chip using silicon photonics.

-Magic Leap was founded by Rony Abovitz in 2010 and has raised $2.6 billion from a list of investors including Google and Alibaba Group.
-In December 2016, Forbes estimated that Magic Leap was worth $4.5 billion.
-On July 11, 2018, AT&T invested in the company and became its exclusive partner.
-On August 8, 2018, the Magic Leap One was made available in the United States through AT&T.
+The company has since released the Magic Leap 2 and stopped selling the Magic Leap 1.